Entanglement negativity of fermions: monotonicity, separability criterion, and classification of few-mode states: Classification of three-fermion states

 is a separable part in which $f_1\in {\cal G}(\Hi^A)$ and $\rho_1, \rho_2 \in {\cal S}(\Hi^{\bar A})$ are two fermionic density matrices, and

 is an inseparable part where $\delta\rho \in {\cal G}_1(\Hi^{\bar A}) $ is a fermion-number parity odd operator.

-The rest of the proof is a consequence of the structure of separable states and convexity of the trace norm.
-Note that separable states form a convex set as shown in Fig.~\ref{fig:sep}.
-Our finding from perturbation theory implies that there exists at least a finite strip of states $S_1$ right outside the boundary of separable states (shown as a red strip in Fig.~\ref{fig:sep}(a)) where ${\cal N}(\rho)>0$.
-Let us assume that there exists a subset $S_2$ of inseparable states outside this strip (green region) where the negativity vanishes ${\cal N}(\rho)=0$.
-We shall show that this leads to a contradiction.
-Consider a linear interpolation between a separable state $\rho_{\text{sep}}$ and a state $\rho_2 \in S_2$ (shown as a dashed line in Fig.~\ref{fig:sep}(a)),
+The rest of the proof is a consequence of the convexity of the zero-negativity states (Theorem~\ref{thm:PPT_convex}).
+Note that separable states form a convex set as shown in Fig.~\ref{fig:sep}(a).
+Our finding from perturbation theory implies that there exists at least a finite strip of states $S_1$ right outside the boundary of separable states (shown as a red strip in Fig.~\ref{fig:sep}(b)) where ${\cal N}(\rho)>0$.
+Let us assume that there exists a subset $S_2$ of states outside this strip (green region) where the negativity vanishes ${\cal N}(\rho)=0$.
+This immediately contradicts with the convexity of the set of states with zero negativity.
+Therefore, ${\cal N}(\rho)>0$ for all inseparable states (as depicted in Fig.~\ref{fig:sep}(c)). $\blacksquare$